Customer 360: A Detailed Guide

 After all, happy customers will—all else equal—spend more on your products and services, refer your business to others, and stay loyal to your organization.

 So how can you delight customers over time?
-Though the answer can take various forms, we’ll explain why a customer 360 is one that can make a significant impact when implemented and utilized effectively.
+The answer can take various forms.

-Customer 360 definition
+Customer 360 Definition

 An example of the solution architecture for a Customer 360

-Benefits of a customer 360
+Benefits of a Customer 360

 Data silos, or when information gets locked into a specific app(s), cause all kinds of issues.